SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/User_Operations.Support.md

 1. On the *Registration* tab, fill in the following information:

-   - *Customer*, this is a mandatory field.
-The customer for the logged user is selected by default.
+   - *Customer*: Mandatory field.
+The customer matching the logged-in user is selected by default.

-   - *Project Type*, this field is used to filter the projects by type.
-In case there is a **Maintenance Contract** project available for the logged user it will be selected by default.
+   - *Project Type*: This field is used to filter the projects by type.
+In case there is a maintenance contract project available for the logged-in user, it will be selected by default.

-   - *Project*, this is a mandatory field.
-In case there is a **Maintenance Contract** project available with status **In Progress** it will be selected by default.
+   - *Project*: Mandatory field.
+In case there is a maintenance contract project available with status *In Progress*, it will be selected by default.

-   - *Additional Contacts*, this field is optional.
-Is possible to add an email per line.
-The confirmation email will have the specified contacts in cc.
+   - *Additional Contacts*: Optional.
+In this field, you can add an email per line.
+When the ticket is created, the confirmation email will have the specified contacts in CC.

 1. When all the necessary information is filled in, click *Next* in the lower right corner.

 1. On the *Ticket Details* tab, fill in the following information:

-   - *Title*, this is a mandatory field.
-Please specify the title of the ticket.
+   - *Title*: Mandatory field.
+Specify a title for the ticket.

-   - *Description*, this is a mandatory field.
-Please specify a detailed description of the ticket.
+   - *Description*: Mandatory field.
+Add a detailed description of the issue.

-   - *Impact*, this is a mandatory field.
-Please select the impact from the list.
-In case **Other** is selected as impact and additional required field will show to specify the impact details.
+   - *Impact*: Mandatory field.
+Select the impact in the dropdown list.
+If you select *Other*, you will need to specify the impact details in an additional field.

-   - *This issue is affecting a Production System*: Yes/No
+   - *This issue is affecting a Production System*: Select *Yes* or *No*.

    - *Systems*: